-Join Dana Robinson for an in-depth discussion in this video How long a copyright lasts, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video How long a copyright lasts, part of Understanding Intellectual Property.

 …The question is, how long does a copyright last?…Once you create something and own it, how long is the right going to last?…It's going to last from the point that the creator dies plus 70 years.…So if you're the creator, it's going to last…your entire lifetime and 70 years after your death.…And this is true for most works that exist today.…So, if you want to know whether something is still under copyright law, whether…it's still protected, then you have to ask, when did the author die?…And then add 70 years to that.…